 - Buy locally and not from a tourist shop if you can help it.

 - Find something that you absolutely love.

 - If you want one of a kind but aren’t sure if you’ve picked a mass produced piece, just ask.
-Hopefully they will tell you the truth.
+Hopefully, they will tell you the truth.
 If you really love it though, does it matter?

 - Be aware of your country’s restrictions if you buy food or plants.
-Perfect example: In the Netherlands, not all tulip bulbs can be taken into the United States or Canada.
-There are specially marked ones.